microsoft/MSLab/Docs/WSLab-Intro/WSLab-Deployment/wslab-deployment.md

 ![](media/PowerShell02.png)

+> [!NOTE]
-Note: if this part loops forever, you probably changed password.
+> If this part loops forever, you probably changed password.
 The mechanism to detect wrong password specified in LabConfig is not implemented.

 The script will finish in ~5 minutes.